AugurProject/augur.js-docs/source/includes/_simplifiedAPI.md

 * `p._feePerEthInWei` is greater than the maximum fee (0.5 ETH).
 * `p._endTime` has already passed.
 * The Universe is Forking.
+* A connection to an Augur Node has not been established.

 NOTE: The account attempting to create the new market must have sufficient REP in order for the market to be created.
 This is also true when calling `eth_estimateGas`, which essentially does a trial run of the transaction to determine what the gas cost would be to actually run it.